davletovb/prime/README.md

 After installing everything successfully with no errors or warnings raised, it will download models from huggingface for the first run.
 Consecutive model queries should work faster from the local cache.

+Docker is included in the requirements.txt, but its not neccessary for the app to work.
+It is just a convenient way for running Elasticsearch intance.
+If there is a docker the app can launch Elasticsearch.
+Otherwise you can just run Elasticsearch separately and change the "host:port" parameters for it.

 # Data
 "Data" directory has example posts and comments taken directly off Reddit plus reviews scraped from Wirecutter blog.